ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/reusing-refinement.rst

 Creating a trajectory File
 --------------------------
-In MDMC a H5MD file can be created at the refinement stage of the simulation.
-At this stage it can be chosen to ether create a H5MD file from the trajectory with the best figure of merit or from every trajectory generated.
+In MDMC, an H5MD file can be created at the refinement stage of the simulation.
+It is possible to either create a H5MD file only from the trajectory with the best figure of merit or from every trajectory generated.

-To get an H5MD trajectory file from the refinement stage the ``Dump.every``, to create a H5MD file from every trajectory, or ``Dump.Best``, to create a H5MD file from the trajectory with the best figure of merit, must be passed to the ``Control`` object.
+To get an H5MD trajectory file from the refinement stage pass ``Dump.EVERY`` to the control object to create a H5MD file from every trajectory, or ``Dump.BEST``, to create a H5MD file from the trajectory with the best figure of merit.

 This will result in files name "<timestamp>trajectory.h5" being created within the MDMC files.